Everything You Need To Know About 'Children's Online Privacy Protection Act (COPPA)'

 How To Protect Your Children’s Data?

-• Set ground rules for online behavior: Set rules for online behavior, such as not sharing personal information, not using bad language, not downloading unknown files, and not visiting websites or downloading apps that are inappropriate for their age.
+Set ground rules for online behaviour: Set rules for online behaviour, such as not sharing personal information, not using bad language, not downloading unknown files, and not visiting websites or downloading apps that are inappropriate for their age.

 Final Words